Cinnamon & Diabetes

 David York Agency is skilled at recognizing the symptoms of various diseases endemic to the elderly.
 David York Agency and their team of home heath aide professionals will be there to help you every step of the way.
 Our client intake coordinator is available to answer your questions about in-home healthcare.
 When you sign on as a client, a free nursing assessment helps tailor a specific care plan performed by a caring home health aide.

-For more information about our services, please visit www.davidyorkagency.com.
+For more information about our services, please visit the website.
 You can also like us on Facebook or follow us on our LinkedIn or Twitter pages.
-You can also call us at 718.376.7755 and we will be happy to talk over your specific home healthcare needs.
+You can also call us at 877.216.7676 and we will be happy to talk over your specific home healthcare needs.

 There has long been a controversy in managing diabetes as to whether it is better to eat two large meals or six small meals over the course of a day.
-There are experts that come down on either side of the issue and some that believe it doesn’t make much of a difference.
+There are experts that come down on either side of the issue.
+Also, some believe it doesn’t make much of a difference.

 The New York Times recently reported on a small study out of Czechoslavakia that tips the scales in favor of fewer meals.
-Some differences, albeit not dramatic, were found in those that ate fewer meals even while all participants consumed exactly the same amount of calories.
+Albeit not dramatic, some differences were found in those that ate fewer meals.
+This was true even while all participants consumed exactly the same amount of calories.
 Improvements were seen in terms of waist size, fasting glucose levels, lower liver fat content and better insulin sensitivity.
-In any case, two larger meals is also a good way to ensure that patients with diabetes eat whole, nutritious meals vs. smaller snacks that may not be as nutritious individually and may spoil your appetite for the more nutritious food.
+In any case, two larger meals is also a good way to ensure that patients with diabetes eat whole, nutritious meals.
+Smaller snacks that may not be as nutritious individually may spoil your appetite for the more nutritious food.

 Meal management can be challenging for the diabetic elderly especially when new information such as this surfaces that might encourage a change in a current routine.
 A home health aide can help assist the elderly person with meal preparation and shopping to ensure that senior loved ones are provided with nutritious and regular meals.
-Aides can also help with feeding the elderly patient and other meal related as well as other household tasks.
-The home health aide can be hired on an hourly or full time basis and licensed home healthcare agencies such as David York Agency can help you hire one totally suited to your needs.
+Aides can also help with feeding the elderly patient and other meal-related as well as other household tasks.
+Home health aides work on an hourly or full-time basis.
+Licensed home healthcare agencies such as David York Agency can help you hire one totally suited to your needs.

-The staff and aides at David York Agency provide direction as to how to manage the total care of your senior loved one.
+The staff and aides at David York Agency are home healthcare experts.
+The provide direction as to how to manage the total care of your senior loved one.
 Please call us at (718) 376-7755 to set up a senior care plan or visit us on our website www.davidyorkagency.com to become acquainted with all we offer.
 You can also like us on Facebook or follow us on Twitter or LinkedIn.